Orange-OpenSource/metamorphosed/UMR.md

   * make `Words:`, `Index:` etc. editable
   * activate undo/redo for changes in Alignments and Document Level Annotation
   * UMR-relations documentation (data for `--relationsdoc` must be reformatted)
+  * add alignments by clicking word in SVG